teaching, learning & assessment

 5. enable students learning.

-As part of Professional Learning at UQ, ITaLI have developed additional resources to support our workshops.
-These resources are self-paced and have been designed to encourage participant learning, and provide opportunities for further development in the workshop topic.
+As part of Professional Learning at UQ, ITaLI have developed additional resources to support workshops.
+These resources offer on-line self-paced learning for those who cannot attend face-to-face sessions.

 Previous course title: Effective Lecturing.